linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 02 - Asset Classes and Financial Instruments.md

 Stock options on Microsoft, July 14, 2021.

 In contrast, a put option gives its holder the right to sell an asset for a specified exercise price on or before a specified expiration date.
-A January expiration put on Microsoft with an exercise price of  $280 thus entitles its owner to sell Microsoft stock to the put writer at a price of$ 280 at any time before expiration in January, even if the market price of Microsoft is lower than 280.
+A January expiration put on Microsoft with an exercise price of  \$280 thus entitles its owner to sell Microsoft stock to the put writer at a price of\$ 280 at any time before expiration in January, even if the market price of Microsoft is lower than 280.
 Whereas profits on call options increase when the asset price increases, profits on put options increase when the asset price falls.
 The put is exercised only if its holder can deliver an asset worth less than the exercise price in return for the exercise price.

 Table 2.6 presents prices of Microsoft options on July 14, 2021.
-The price of Microsoft shares on this date was  $282.51.
+The price of Microsoft shares on this date was  \$282.51.
 The first two columns give the expiration date and exercise (or strike) price for each option.
-We have included listings for call and put options with exercise prices of$ 280, $285, and $290 per share and with expiration dates in August and September.
-For example, the August 6 expiration call option to purchase one share of Microsoft at an exercise price of $285 last traded at $5.06.
+We have included listings for call and put options with exercise prices of$ 280, $285, and \$290 per share and with expiration dates in August and September.
+For example, the August 6 expiration call option to purchase one share of Microsoft at an exercise price of \$285 last traded at \$5.06.
 Each option contract (on 100 shares) therefore costs 506.

 Notice that the prices of call options decrease as the exercise price increases.
-For example, the August expiration call with exercise price  $290 costs only$ 3.31.
+For example, the August expiration call with exercise price  \$290 costs only\$ 3.31.
 This makes sense, because the right to purchase a share at a higher price is less valuable.
 Conversely, put prices increase with the exercise price.
-The right to sell Microsoft at a price of $285 in August costs $7.48, while the right to sell at $290 costs $10.35.
+The right to sell Microsoft at a price of \$285 in August costs \$7.48, while the right to sell at \$290 costs \$10.35.

 Option prices also increase with time until expiration.
-Clearly, one would rather have the right to buy Microsoft for  $285 at any time until September rather than at any time until August.
+Clearly, one would rather have the right to buy Microsoft for  \$285 at any time until September rather than at any time until August.
 Not surprisingly, this shows up in a higher price for the longer expiration options.
-For example, the call with exercise price$ 285 expiring on September 17 sells for $8.45 compared to only $5.06 for the August 6 expiration call.
+For example, the call with exercise price\$ 285 expiring on September 17 sells for \$8.45 compared to only \$5.06 for the August 6 expiration call.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/bf1974580215332544531b45c2636e4e22a272aae97aa52e227a634fe4c48e94.jpg)

 # Concept Check 2.6

-What is the profit or loss per share to an investor who buys the September 17, 2021, expiration Microsoft call option with exercise price  $285 if the stock price at the expiration date is$ 295?
+What is the profit or loss per share to an investor who buys the September 17, 2021, expiration Microsoft call option with exercise price  \$285 if the stock price at the expiration date is\$ 295?
 What about a purchaser of the put option with the same exercise price and expiration?

 # Futures Contracts